Mide001/Zora-Onramp/README.md

 # Zora Onramp Frontend

-A modern Next.js frontend application that enables Nigerian users to seamlessly convert Naira to USDC/ETH and join the Zora creator economy.
+A modern Next.js frontend application that enables Nigerian users to seamlessly convert Naira to USDC and join the Zora creator economy.

 ## 🎯 Project Goal

 **Bridge the gap between traditional Nigerian banking and the decentralized Zora ecosystem.**

-Zora Onramp solves a critical problem for Nigerian creators and collectors who want to participate in the Zora marketplace but face barriers in acquiring USDC/ETH.
+Zora Onramp solves a critical problem for Nigerian creators and collectors who want to participate in the Zora marketplace but face barriers in acquiring USDC.
 Our platform provides:

-- **Direct Naira to Crypto Conversion**: Convert Nigerian Naira directly to USDC/ETH
+- **Direct Naira to USDC Conversion**: Convert Nigerian Naira directly to USDC
-- **Zora Ecosystem Integration**: Get crypto assets ready for Zora marketplace participation
+- **Zora Ecosystem Integration**: Get USDC ready for Zora marketplace participation
 - **Secure & Transparent**: Blockchain-powered transactions with smart contract escrow
 - **User-Friendly Experience**: Modern, responsive interface designed for Nigerian users